-Verizon leaks aplenty: Samsung Stratosphere specs, Nexus Prime and others in CellebriteAlex Wagner - Senior News Editor
+Verizon leaks aplenty: Samsung Stratosphere specs, Nexus Prime and others in CellebriteAlex Wagner - Editorial Director of News and Content

 Buckle your seat belts, Verizon customers, because tonight we've got a smorgasbord of leaks to help you wrap up your weekend.
 First up, we've got a pair of Samsung Stratosphere leaks, including a document that's revealed that 4G LTE slider's full spec list.
 We've gotten a few of the Stratosphere's features here and there, but a new image leaked to the folks at Droid-Life shows that the handset will feature a 4-inch 800x480 Super AMOLED display, 1GHz processor, 5-megapixel camera, 1.3-megapixel front-facing shooter, 4GB microSD card preinstalled, 4GB built-in storage, 512MB RAM, and Android 2.3.
 The Stratosphere is also packing mobile hotspot support for up to eight devices on LTE (five on 3G).
 There's no mention of a price or launch date (we've heard October 6th) to be found, although the doc refers to the Stratosphere as a mid-range phone that should appeal to customers with its "affordable price."